 Although Minted artist Shirley Lin Schneider was always drawn to the world of art and design, she took a bit of an exploratory detour to study one of her other interests—marine biology—as an undergraduate at UCLA.
 After graduating in 1999, she took a year off to apply for graduate school.
 During that year, she took evening classes in graphic design, and the rest is creative history.
 After getting her degree in design, one thing led to the next, and Shirley built a career designing things you’ve likely seen on TV.

 From 2004–2010, Shirley worked in the entertainment industry as an art director and designer for various broadcast networks and design studios, creating style frames for networks ranging from Sundance to AMC.
-Fast-forward to now, and Shirley curated yet another path that combines her experience in science with motion graphics and parenting: a self-employed designer for Minted and beyond.
+Fast-forwarding to now, Shirley’s current path combines her experience in science with motion graphics and parenting: She’s a self-employed designer for Minted and beyond.
 Here, the Manhattan Beach, California, artist talks about how she made it happen.

 Minted: Why did you originally major in marine biology?